 Submitting a Job

 Once the executable is compiled, a job script will need to be created for the scheduler.
-For this cluster there are a total of 128 nodes with 12 processors per node and 64 nodes with 20 cores per node.
+For this cluster there are a total of 128 nodes with 12 cores per node and 96 nodes with 20 cores per node.
 There is also a mix of memory installed.
+To submit to only the 20 core ivybridge nodes add the following flag: #SBATCH -C ivy.
+To submit to only the 20 core haswell nodes add: #SBATCH -C haswell.
+To submit to either a 20-core ivybridge or 20-core haswell node add: #SBATCH -C "ivy OR haswell".

-Here is a sample script which uses 48 processors allocated as 12 processors on 4 nodes:
+Here is a sample script which uses 48 cores allocated as 12 cores on 4 nodes:

-# parallel job using 48 processors. and runs for 4 hours (max)
+# parallel job using 48 cores. and runs for 4 hours (max)

 #SBATCH -N 4 # node count